 But even if you want spicy, feel free to add your own chili flakes or Thai chili sauce like I do.

-This dish is quick and easy, and perfect if you’re feeding those who might not like spicy or those who love it.
+Pad See Ew is a quick and easy Thai noodle dish, and perfect if you’re feeding those who might not like spicy or those who love it.

-- 3 cups of flat, wide rice noodles
+- 3 cups of flat, wide rice noodles, dry or fresh

 - 3 garlic cloves minced